xcurator/xcurator/README.md

 ```bash
 xcurator.bat -eval -m mapping.xml -e gEntities.txt -a gAttributes.txt -v
 ```
 Evaluate `mapping.xml` file using the provided ground-truth entity and attribute files (`gEntities.txt` and `gAttributes.txt`).
 The -v enable verbose output.
+Note:Practice as many probles as possible to have good grip on Concepts.